Your green organics bin is collected weekly.

 - from the front counter at Council’s Mullumbimby head office for $10

 - from any hardware store.

 Lining your kitchen caddy

 You can either:

-Yes!
-You can line your caddy with nothing
+- line your caddy with newspaper.

 Compostable bags must be certified to Australian Standard AS-4736 so that they break down in the commercial composting process.
 You will know if they are compostable because there will be an image of the seedling logo.